candeira/ex_multihashing/README.md

 It makes extensive use of Zohaib Rauf's original [ex_multihash](https://github.com/zabirauf/ex_multihash) library, as well as learning a few tricks from it (thanks!).

 # Rationale for this library

-The most performed operation on multihashes will be verification.
-Values are generally read more often than written, so this is the modal usage of multihashes: Obtain multihash > request blob > verify that multihash and blob match.
+Values are generally read more often than written, so the most performed operation on multihashes will be verification via the sequence: 1.
+Obtain multihash > 2.
+Request blob > 3.
+Compare that multihash and blob match.
+So we add a verify() function.

-The second most performed operation will be writing hashes.
-Barely anybody will decode hashes except for verification, but someone has to hash the values for new data added to the IPFS network, right?
+The second most performed operation will be creating hashes.
+Hashes will only be decoded for verification and fetching, but someone has to hash the values for new data added to the IPFS network, right?
+We should make creating hashes as easy as possible.

 The high level library should also expose a decode function, so there is no reason to import the lower level Multihash library.